alanalvespi/LETH/README.md

 # LΞTH (alfa release)
-The First mobile LigthWallet for Ξthereum
+The First mobile LigthWallet for Ξthereum able to manage ÐAppleths and custom Coins

 # About
 LΞTH (Ligth Ξthereum Mobile Wallet) is the first hybrid mobile app to manage an Ethereum wallet built using Ionic framework.
+It also let you install and manage custom coins and litght ÐApp (we call them ÐAppleths) and interact with smart contracts.

 # Features
 Thanks to the great job in library of ConsenSys (eth-lightwallet), the app could manage the key-pairs securely on smartphone side without send any password out of the wallet.